 - Autism West Midlands – the five point scale

-- Understanding anxiety at school – a guide written for professionals by the NAS
+- Anxiety and autism in the classroom – a guide written for professionals by the NAS

 Communication and understanding are one of the difficulties that autistic children struggle with.
 Many children find visual prompts, timetables and other such tools are much more easy to follow than verbal commands.
 The following links provide useful techniques, ideas and tools for communicating with autistic pupils in a way that’s accessible, and which enables them to fulfil their potential.

 - Autism Spectrum Teacher – A blog with ideas for use in the classroom.

 - Boardmaker – an app designed to map out activities for autistic children.

 - Easyonthei – ideas on how to simplify communication

 - Makaton – a form of communication that uses signs and symbols

 - Social Stories – a simple way to tell about an activity, lesson or change.

 - More social stories – Autism West Midlands